Elevatorisbest/HiFiRush-rplace/README.md

    ![Picture of the area to paste the link in](https://i.imgur.com/GdLRJb5.png)

-4. Then, click always load and the template should be displayed for 808, placed above Kurisu maintained by Steins;gate as of 22.07.2023 17:52 CEST.
-It will also display a template for Steins;gate, to support eachother.
+4. Then, click always load and the template should be displayed for 808.

 5. Precise link to the top left corner of 808 is this: (NOT DECIDED YET) (as of 22.07.2023 18:32 CEST)